Australian-Internet-Observatory/aio-periodic-archiving-daemon/GUIDE.md

 The front-facing pages of the plugin rely on web-design editing conventions, and so can be easily edited to suit your own design preferences.
 In our own version, we provide a basic layout that can be easily customized to help you quickly distribution your own version of the plugin, as well as demonstrate the automatic compilation factors that will also make the process of configuring the plugin easier.
 Resources can be added or removed in the [branding](https://github.com/Australian-Internet-Observatory/aio-periodic-archiving-daemon/tree/master/plugin/src/resources/branding) directory.
 Furthermore, some common strings used across the various web pages are given here, and have been integrated into common UI designs to fast-track re-design of the plugin:

-`config.json -> strings -> commonMappings -> LANGUAGE`
+`config.json → strings → commonMappings → LANGUAGE`<br>

-The HTML language setting of the page.
+_The HTML language setting of the page._

-`config.json -> strings -> commonMappings -> PLUGIN_FORMAL_NAME`
+`config.json → strings → commonMappings → PLUGIN_FORMAL_NAME`<br>

-The formal name of the plugin, as it would display in a browser.
+_The formal name of the plugin, as it would display in a browser._

-`config.json -> strings -> commonMappings -> URL_BRANDING`
+`config.json → strings → commonMappings → URL_BRANDING`<br>

-The URL of the research project administering the plugin.
+_The URL of the research project administering the plugin._

-`config.json -> strings -> commonMappings -> INSTITUTIONAL_LOGO_FILE`
+`config.json → strings → commonMappings → INSTITUTIONAL_LOGO_FILE`<br>

-The institutional logo to feature on the plugin.
+_The institutional logo to feature on the plugin._

-`config.json -> strings -> commonMappings -> INSTITUTIONAL_LOGO_FILE_BW_TRANSPARENT`
+`config.json → strings → commonMappings → INSTITUTIONAL_LOGO_FILE_BW_TRANSPARENT`<br>

-A secondary 'black-and-white' version of the institutional logo to feature on the plugin.
+_A secondary 'black-and-white' version of the institutional logo to feature on the plugin._

-`config.json -> strings -> commonMappings -> URL_LEARN_MORE`
+`config.json → strings → commonMappings → URL_LEARN_MORE`<br>

-A URL that can be visited to learn more about the plugin.
+_A URL that can be visited to learn more about the plugin._

-`config.json -> strings -> commonMappings -> URL_PRIVACY_POLICY`
+`config.json → strings → commonMappings → URL_PRIVACY_POLICY`<br>

-A URL that can be visited to read the privacy policy of the plugin.
+_A URL that can be visited to read the privacy policy of the plugin._

-`config.json -> strings -> commonMappings -> FAVICON_APPLE_TOUCH`
+`config.json → strings → commonMappings → FAVICON_APPLE_TOUCH`<br>

-The 'Apple Touch' metadata entry of the 'favicon' for the webpage.
+_The 'Apple Touch' metadata entry of the 'favicon' for the webpage._

-`config.json -> strings -> commonMappings -> FAVICON_16x`
+`config.json → strings → commonMappings → FAVICON_16x`<br>

-The '16x' metadata entry of the 'favicon' for the webpage.
+_The '16x' metadata entry of the 'favicon' for the webpage._

-`config.json -> strings -> commonMappings -> FAVICON_32x`
+`config.json → strings → commonMappings → FAVICON_32x`<br>

-The '32x' metadata entry of the 'favicon' for the webpage.
+_The '32x' metadata entry of the 'favicon' for the webpage._

-`config.json -> strings -> commonMappings -> FAVICON_WEBMANIFEST`
+`config.json → strings → commonMappings → FAVICON_WEBMANIFEST`<br>

-The 'web manifest' metadata entry of the 'favicon' for the webpage.
+_The 'web manifest' metadata entry of the 'favicon' for the webpage._

-`config.json -> strings -> commonMappings -> FAVICON`
+`config.json → strings → commonMappings → FAVICON`<br>

-The 'favicon' metadata entry of the 'favicon' for the webpage.
+_The 'favicon' metadata entry of the 'favicon' for the webpage._

-`config.json -> strings -> commonMappings -> PAGE_AGNOSTIC_LOADING_HEADING`
+`config.json → strings → commonMappings → PAGE_AGNOSTIC_LOADING_HEADING`<br>

-The heading that appears on loading screens of the plugin.
+_The heading that appears on loading screens of the plugin._

-`config.json -> strings -> commonMappings -> METADATA_PAGE_AUTHOR`
+`config.json → strings → commonMappings → METADATA_PAGE_AUTHOR`<br>

-The common author of the front-facing pages shown for the plugin.
+_The common author of the front-facing pages shown for the plugin._

-`config.json -> strings -> commonMappings -> METADATA_PAGE_DESCRIPTION`
+`config.json → strings → commonMappings → METADATA_PAGE_DESCRIPTION`<br>

-The common description of the front-facing pages shown for the plugin.
+_The common description of the front-facing pages shown for the plugin._

 ***Note:** Adding new keys to the 'commonMappings' can help you customize common strings to insert across the front-facing pages.
 Feel free to add or remove front-facing pages within your own development specifications of the plugin, and reference your custom keys as HTML comments to have them automatically inserted across pages (e.g. such as <!--A_CUSTOM_KEY--> would be automatically replaced across files).*